logo

 India’s E-Waste (Management) Rules are designed to regulate the handling, transportation, and disposal of electronic waste.
 These rules impose responsibilities on manufacturers, producers, consumers, and collection centers to ensure that e-waste is managed in an environmentally friendly manner.
 Businesses in India must set up systems for collecting e-waste, provide consumers with information on proper disposal methods, and ensure that e-waste is sent to authorized recyclers.

-South Korea’s Act on Resource Recycling of Electrical and Electronic Equipment and Vehicles
+South Korea’s Act on Resource Management and Recycling of Electrical and Electronic Equipment and Vehicles

 The Restriction of Hazardous Substances Directive (RoHS)